Domaine de la Folie, Côte Châlonnaise

-Immediately west of the domain, the ridge’s flank falls steeply down to the village of Bouzeron, noted for Aligoté.
-To the east, the flank is a little more forgiving and it’s on this side that the domain’s two premier cru chardonnay vineyards grow (it’s often said that virtually all of the world’s greatest vineyards face east).
+Immediately west of the domaine, the ridge’s flank falls steeply down to the village of Bouzeron, noted for Aligoté.
+To the east, the flank is a little more forgiving and it’s on this side that the domaine’s two premier cru chardonnay vineyards grow (it’s often said that virtually all of the world’s greatest vineyards face east).
 They overlook the old route to Cluny and a twelfth-century farmhouse that once provided shelter for pilgrims walking to Santiago to pay homage to Saint-Jacques de Compostelle, a.k.a. the Apostle Saint James.
 Folie’s top premier cru vineyard is named after him.

-Jules Etienne-Marey, the great-grandfather of proprietor Jérôme Noël-Bouton, took advantage of the domain’s hilltop perch to construct circular stone platforms in the 1890s on which to mount his revolving camera gun, a famous precursor to the motion picture camera.
+Jules Etienne-Marey, the great-grandfather of proprietor Jérôme Noël-Bouton, took advantage of the domaine’s hilltop perch to construct circular stone platforms in the 1890s on which to mount his revolving camera gun, a famous precursor to the motion picture camera.
 Those platforms still exist, suitable now for any mischievous little goblins that live in the pine forest that’s grown up around them.
 Marey was a professor at the College of France, and his contribution to society earned him a square and a statue in Beaune.

 Befitting such history, the wines of Domaine de La Folie are decidedly classical in profile.
 Its whites always put fresh fruit and clear minerality front and center, while its reds showcase elegant fruit and structure rather than extraction.
-The domain is also locally renowned for its well-made and aged Marc de Bourgogne.
+The domaine is also locally renowned for its well-made and aged Marc de Bourgogne.